amorphedstar/diophantinegame/notes.md

 ## HTML

-HTML elements allow one to structure a document in a way that makes sense both to humans and to machines.
+HyperText Markup Language elements allow one to structure a document in a way that makes sense both to humans and to machines.
 See [here](https://github.com/webprogramming260/.github/blob/main/profile/html/structure/structure.md).

+## CSS

+Cascading Style Sheets provide a language to style the appearance of a structured website by selecting certain elements or classes of elements and defining how they will be displayed or even animated.
+See [here](https://github.com/webprogramming260/.github/blob/main/profile/css/introduction/introduction.md).